FlyingPig69/Alephium-Mining-Tracker/README.md

-Outputs alephium miner wallet balances to console and html file.
+Outputs alephium miner wallet balances and mining pool data to console and html file.

 Usage:
+Install full alephium node
+Install alephium mining-pool

 Start simplehttp server "python -m http.server" before running.
 Make sure you start server from the same directory you have the script stored